concordant/c-crdtlib/README.md

 - publish the NPM package to the Gitlab Packages registry (requires authentication ; better use it via CI pipelines).

-*gradle dokka*:
+*gradle dokkaHtml*:
 - creates the documentation from code comments;
-- documentation is accessible at *build/docs/crdtlib-kotlin/index.html*.
+- documentation is accessible at *build/dokka/html/crdtlib/index.html*.
+See `gradle tasks` for variants other than HTML.

 *gradle clean*:
 - cleans the project.